ichteltelch/Pile/README.md

  When used, a `Recomputation` is run in a special *scouting* mode during which accesses to other reactive values are recorded each time the dependencies may have changed.
  In scouting mode, fulfilling the `Recomputation` has no effect other than ending the scouting mode and reconfiguring the dependencies according to what was recorded.
  Almost the only thing the application programmer needs to care about is to avoid doing useless nontrivial computations when the `Recomputation` is in scouting mode, and to access the same dependencies during the actual `Recomputation`.
+Another caveat is that creating reactive values during a recomputation tends to access them, causing the recomputation to start over endlessly because a previously unrecodered `Dependency` is detected.
+You can avoid that by suspending the dependency recording behavior for the lifetime of a given code block.
  * **Transactions**: Let's say we have four reactive values `A`, `R`, `S` and `X`, which depend on each other in a diamond pattern:
  `A` depends on `R` and `S`, which both depend on `X`.
 Now, if `X` is changed, `R` and `S` will recompute themselves.
 But we want `A` to recompute itself only once, after both
  `R` and `S` have attained their (possibly) new values, otherwise `A` would maybe recompute itself twice, and, what's worse, do so once with inconsistent inputs.
 This is why